MicrosoftDocs/partner-center-pr.es-es/partner-center/create-a-marketing-profile.md

 -->

-# <a name="create-a-business-profile-to-get-sales-leads-from-microsoft"></a>Creación de un perfil de negocio para obtener clientes potenciales de Microsoft
+# <a name="create-a-business-profile-to-get-microsoft-sales-leads-and-help-customers-find-you"></a>Crea un perfil empresarial para obtener clientes potenciales de Microsoft y ayuda a los clientes a encontrarte

 **Se aplica a**